Former DC detective: 'Only a matter of time' until police make arrest in Sharkey death

 Former DC detective Ted Williams spoke with Eric Shawn during Saturday’s America’s News HQ, clarifying why police may be waiting to take further, public action.

 A city public works employee found Sharkey’s naked body last Saturday after noticing feet in the bushes along Red Haw Lane.
-She had reportedly left her home the night before after a disagreement with her husband.
+She had reportedly been missing for 24 hours after leaving her home following a disagreement with her husband, according to media reports.

 Medical examiners are seeking clues as to the cause and manner of death, which Williams believes is the main reason there has been no public movement over the past few days.